elementary-data/dbt-data-reliability/README.md

 Check out the [full documentation](https://docs.elementary-data.com/).

-## dbt artifacts, Tests and Models run results
+## Run Results and dbt artifacts
-Uploading and modeling to enable operational monitoring and enrich anomalies alerts, the package includes a **dbt artifacts uploader**.
+The package automatically uploads the dbt artifacts artifacts and run results to your tables in your data warehouse.

 ## Data anomalies detection as dbt tests